 Many of the Copenhagen’s classic canal tours take you past the ‘Lady of the Sea’ while exploring the harbour’s highlights.
 A nicer, less crowded option is to rent your own electric boat or a colourful kayak and paddle your way to the sculpture.

 Alternatively, you could join one of the city’s sightseeing bus tours (some of them are included with the Copenhagen Card).
 These often include a stop near The Little Mermaid.
 The final option is to wheel your way there with this two-hour Segway tour, which includes a stop at the sculpture along with several other attractions.
+You can also check out this other one- to two-hour segway tour that stops by the beautiful statue.

 What to do near The Little Mermaid statue